renanbastos93/renanbastos93/README.md

 # Hi, I'm Renan Bastos 👋
 I have been working with over 8+ years of experience in technology.

-- 😎 I've been contributing to [Go Fiber](https://github.com/gofiber/fiber)
+- 😎 I've been contributing to open-source projects like Fiber, Service Weaver, Boneless
 - :earth_americas: I'm living in Florianópolis, SC - Brazil
 - :video_game: I like to play video games
 - ⚡ I like to go surfing :surfing_man:, biking, and hiking.